rotbau/tkg-multicloud-poc/README.md

 - vCenter >= 6.7u3 or 7.0
 - DHCP subnet presented as vCenter Portgroup (VSS/VDS) for Kubernetes Management and Workload Clusters
-    - Recommend at least a /26
+    - Recommend a /24 for a POC
-    - Set aside at least 10 IPs that are part of this subnet (excluded from DHCP scope) that can be manually assigned for Kubernetes API VIP or Application VIP
+    - Set aside at least 20  (Recommend more) IPs that are part of this subnet (excluded from DHCP scope) that can be manually assigned for Kubernetes API VIP or Application VIP
     - Example (Subnet 192.168.50.0/24, DHCP Scope 192.168.50.10-192.168.50.200, Usable IPs for VIP or LB 192.168.50.201-254)
 - Create Resource Group in vSphere Cluster for TKG VMs - leave settings at default
 - Create VM Folder for TKG VMs and Templates